-A penalty notice can only be issued for the following offences:
+Offences where a penalty notice can be issued

-- theft (shoplifting up to a value of £100, where the stolen goods have been recovered and are still in a good enough condition to be resold, or the retailer has been compensated)
+*where the stolen goods have been recovered and are still in a good enough condition to be resold, or the retailer has been compensated.

 If you accept a penalty notice you must either pay the full amount or request that the matter be heard by a court within 28 days of the date of issue.
 The penalty notice explains how to pay the penalty or request a court hearing.